These gorgeously rich, chunky chocolate Easter cookies have a crisp edge and a soft and decadent centre, dotted with Mini Egg pieces.⠀

 Why did my chocolate Easter cookies turn out wet/soft/doughy?

-It could be that you added too little of the dry ingredients or too much of the wet.
-I always recommend measuring everything out before you start so that you're less likely to run into problems.
+This is why I always recommend measuring everything out before you start so that you're less likely to run into problems with ingredient ratios.

-Alternatively, it could be that your cookies baked for too short a time or the oven was too cool.
 Next time, be sure to set a timer and keep an eye on your cookies towards the end of their baking time.
 You could also try investing in an oven thermometer so that you can be sure your oven is running to the correct temperature.

 Why did my cookies spread too much?

-You only need to press the cookies down to about half the height of the original balls, if you press them more, you'll get thinner cookies and they may bake a little more quickly.
+You only need to press the cookies down to about half the height of the original balls.
+If you press them more, you'll get thinner cookies, and they may bake a little more quickly.

 Alternatively, it may be that you added too much of the wet ingredients or too little of the dry ingredients, resulting in a wetter batter that spreads more.
 I always recommend measuring everything out before you start so that you're less likely to run into problems.